am-impact/amcommand/README.md

 _Command palette in Craft._

+## Requirements

+This plugin requires Craft CMS 3.0.0-beta.20 or later.

+## Installation

+To install the plugin, follow these instructions.

+1. Open your terminal and go to your Craft project:

+        cd /path/to/project

+2. Then tell Composer to load the plugin:

+        composer require am-impact/amcommand dev-craft3

+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Command Palette.

 ## Functionality

 If you have ever used Alfred, you know you'll be zipping through the control panel in no time!